Internship Program Eligibility Requirements

 Students must have a minimum of 60 credits completed at the time of application to the internship course.

-Students must complete at least 120 hours in their internship position during the semester of course enrollment.
+Students must complete at least 120 hours in their internship position during the semester of course enrollment over 12 weeks in the fall and spring semesters or 8 weeks in the summer.

 Written assignments pertaining to the internship experience are required, as per the course syllabus.

-To apply for academic credit through an internship, students must submit the required documents (Internship Registration Form and Supervisor Agreement Form).
+To apply for academic credit through an internship, students must submit the required documents (Student Acknowledgement Form, Internship Registration Form, and Supervisor Agreement Form).

 Students may obtain an internship that is not related to RSBC and have that position considered for academic credit.
 Contact Natalie Cox in the Student Experience Center to request approval of this exception.